 We found one that had some reviews.
 So I placed the order.
 I waited for three days and heard nothing.

 Until finally, the “owner” of the store called me, speaking rapid-fire Ukrainian (not Russian, in which I can speak a few words), trying to explain the process.
 I had to hang up, text her in Russian that my girlfriend would call her back to discuss this.
 For the next three days, it was a constant barrage of texts going to my phone, coordinating this effort.

-It finally arrived in Ukraine, but because of the size of it, they didn’t deliver it to the normal post office which is only 3 minutes from my front door.
+It finally arrived in Ukraine, but because of the size of it, they didn’t deliver it to the normal post office, which is only 3 minutes from my front door.
 Instead, they sent it down to a satellite office.
 We were told if they delivered it to the front door, they needed payment up front and there were zero refunds under any circumstances — this is a risky route to take in Ukraine, as you never know what you’re going to get.

-So instead, I had to wait until the weekend and trekked down to this office with my girlfriend in tow to translate.
+So instead, I had to wait until the weekend and trek down to this office with my girlfriend in tow to translate.
 Again, my Russian isn’t strong enough to deal with something like this.
-We get to the satellite office, they bring the boxes out, I check it out and all looks good.
+We get to the satellite office; they bring the boxes out, and I check it out and all looks good.
 Next is trying to pay.
 They won’t take my American credit card because their terminal requires a PIN — which American credit cards don’t have.
 Finally, the bill is settled, but now I have 30+ kilograms of the table to transport on my own.

 A normal Uber, which I use often, obviously won’t suffice for transporting this 120x70cm table.
 Thankfully, there’s another service where you can order a van, but because these orders are rare, they are going to call you — in Russian — and confirm this order.
 Thankfully, I still have my girlfriend with me and she handles it.